-If you are not entirely satisfied with any aspect of our care or services please let us know as soon as possible to allow us to address your concerns promptly.
-If you do not feel you can raise a complaint about your NHS service directly with us, you can address your complaint directly to NHS England at firstname.lastname@example.org with ‘For the attention of the complaints team’ in the subject line
+If you are not entirely satisfied with any aspect of our care or service, please let us know as soon as possible to allow us to address your concerns promptly.
+We accept complaints made verbally as well as written complaints.
+If you do not feel you can raise a complaint about your NHS service directly with us, you can address your complaint directly to NHS England at firstname.lastname@example.org with ‘For the attention of the complaints team’ in the subject line.

-Giulietta Di Martino is the Complaints Manager and will be your personal contact to assist you with any complaints.
-If your verbal complaint is not resolved to your satisfaction within 24 hours or if you complain in writing, the Complaints Manager will acknowledge it in writing within 3 working days and will aim to provide a full response in writing as soon as practically possible.
+Karen Lawford is the Complaints Manager and will be your personal contact to assist you with any complaints.
+We aim to resolve verbal complaints within 24 hours where possible, but if you complain in writing the Complaints Manager will will send an acknowledgement letter within 3 working days and will aim to provide a full response in writing as soon as practical.

-If the Complaints Manager is unavailable, a member of our team will take brief details about the complaint and will arrange for a meeting when the person is next available.
-We will keep comprehensive and confidential records of your complaint, which will be stored securely and only be accessible only by those who need to know about your complaint.
-If the complaint investigation takes longer than anticipated the Complaints Manager will keep you informed of the reason for the delay, the progress of the investigation and the proposed date it will be completed.
+If the Complaints Manager is unavailable, we will take brief details about the complaint and will arrange for a meeting when it is suitable for you and the practice.
+We will keep comprehensive and confidential records of your complaint, which will be stored securely and only be accessible by those who need to know about your complaint.
+If the complaint investigation takes longer than anticipated, the Complaints Manager will contact you at least every ten working day to keep you informed of the reason for any delays, the progress of the investigation and the proposed date it will be completed.